 How to Address Fans’ Questions on Social Media

 Social media is, by definition, a very public forum.
-Whether it’s positive or negative, every legitimate question deserves a response.
-Letting your customers know their questions are being heard and addressed fosters a good relationship with you and your fans, and can serve to help how your event is perceived.
+Whether it’s positive or negative, every legitimate question deserves a response!
+Letting your customers know their questions are being heard and addressed fosters a good relationship with you and your fans, and can serve to influence how your event is perceived.

-Because your social presence is a critical factor in your event’s success, our social media experts have compiled a list of the best responses for different types of social media inquiries.
+Because your social presence is a critical factor in your event’s success, our social media experts compiled a list of guidelines for the most effective responses to different types of social media inquiries.

 Simple Event Questions

 With any publicly visible social media inquiry, it’s important to be as direct as possible.
-You should be prepared for fans to ask various questions about your event.
-Inquiries may include anything from when the doors will open, to where can they find the schedule, to what’s included with different price levels.
-In these cases, we recommend simply replying publicly with a brief answer.
+Be prepared for fans to ask a variety of questions about your event.
+Inquiries may include anything from when the doors will open, to where they can find the schedule, to what’s included with different ticket price levels.
+In these cases, we recommend simply replying publicly with a brief answer, or a link to your FAQ page.
 It’s also a great idea to personalize your responses to provide a more genuine feeling to the interaction.
-Beginning your replies with “Hey Mike, thanks for reaching out to us!” or something similar makes you seem less robotic and more like a real person!
-If you anticipate other guests having similar questions, consider posting a link to your FAQ page on your account.
+Beginning your replies with ‘Hey Mike, thanks for reaching out to us’ or something similar makes you seem less robotic and more like a real person!

 Unique Ticket Questions